 Adapt your study plan

-Course-correct with study recommendations based on your performance.
+Course-correct with study recommendations hand-selected to meet your needs.

 Just like the real thing